argoproj/argo-cd/docs/developer-guide/contributing.md

 * When all components have started, run `make test-e2e-local` to run the end-to-end tests against your local services.

 For more information about End-to-End tests, refer to the [End-to-End test documentation](test-e2e.md).

+## Enhancement proposals

+If you are proposing a major feature, change in design or process refactor, please help define how it would look like with a new enhancement proposal as described in the enhancement proposal [template](/docs/proposals/001-proposal-template.md).